 Stop Alexa from spilling the beans

 If you have an Echo device, Alexa can automatically tell you delivery updates for items you order.
-Unfortunately, if you ordered someone a gift, everyone in your house will know what’s been delivered when Alexa announces it out loud.
+Cool, except when Alexa loudly announces the delivery, ruining a surprise.
+Now, your gift recipient will know just what to expect.

-To keep the element of surprise for your holiday orders, follow these steps to disable the feature in the Alexa app:
+To keep the element of surprise for your gift orders, follow these steps to disable the feature in the Alexa app: